Chris White (darts player)

-Christopher "Chris" White (born 28 November 1971) is an American former professional darts player who has played in the Professional Darts Corporation (PDC) tournaments.
+Chris White (born November 28, 1971) is an American former professional darts player who has played in Professional Darts Corporation (PDC) tournaments.

 Career

 White made his debut on the 2009 Las Vegas Desert Classic, losing to Andy Hamilton 6–1.
 He then appeared at the 2017 US Darts Masters losing 6–0 to Michael van Gerwen.

 White quit the PDC in December 2022.